How Do You Find an RV Dump Station?

-The three easiest ways to find an RV dump station are to ask someone, find it on an RV app, or Google it.
+The three easiest ways to find an RV dump station are to ask someone, find it on the RV LIFE app, or Google it.
 You can always ask someone at a local store, for example, where to find the nearest dump station.
 Some cities have dump stations in local parks or gas stations.

 How Do You Dump RV Waste?

 Most RVs have at least one gray and one black holding tank.
 To get rid of the waste inside the tanks, you’ll need a sewer hose and connectors.
 The Camco RhinoFLEX Sewer Hose Kit is a great option.
 You’ll also want a pair of washable rubber or latex gloves to keep any leakage from touching your skin.

 Dumping RV waste is quite simple.
 After putting on your gloves, connect one end of the sewer hose to the proper tank outlet on your RV.
 The other end goes into the dump station hole, preferably with a clear elbow connection.

 Next, open the lever for your black tank to release the waste.
 Emptying your black tank before the gray is important.
 After the black tank is empty, release the waste from the gray tank.
 The gray tank holds water from your sinks and shower.
 As it dumps, it will clean out some of the toilet waste in the sewer hose that came from the black tank.

 Gone with the Wynns created a helpful three-minute “how-to” video for dumping your tanks.
 They show you how quick and easy it can be to dump RV waste.